theodi/R-projects/csv-stats/the_status_of_csvs_on_data.gov.uk.md

 ## Abstract

 CSV stands for *comma-separated values*.
 It is a simple format for tabular data and relatively easy to process.
 We analysed more than 20,000 links to CSV files on data.gov.uk – only around one third turned out to be machine-readable.
 Around 4,000 were other formats, another 4,000 are no longer available and the rest did not conform to a minimal standard such as a header row in the first line.
+A typical CSV is between 1kb - 1mb in size and has around eight columns.

-Our analysis of the headers of 7390 machine-readable CSVs suggests that there are clear patterns.
-The most common type are spent records, usually split by month and type.
-Other departments such as the Crown Prosecution Service also releases vast amounts of CSVs.
+Our analysis of the header names of 7390 machine-readable CSVs suggests that there are clear patterns.
+The most common type are spend records, usually split by month and type.
+Other organisations such as the Crown Prosecution Service also release vast amounts of CSVs.